Dan Whitmer, Rewards Programs Analyst

 @dan_whitmer

 By aiming to redeem your points for values closer to the maximum, you can get the most out of your Alaska Airlines points, especially when booking award flights.
-To see how Alaska Airlines points compare to other loyalty programs, you can take a look at the table below, which highlights key differences in mile values across major frequent flyer programs.
+You can see how the value of Alaska Airlines points compares with other airline loyalty programs in the table below.

 If you want to learn more, check out WalletHub's in-depth review about the Alaska Atmos Rewards program.